What Is a Film Fixer? The Complete Guide to Production Fixers

 How local production fixers keep international shoots on track in Croatia and beyond — from Dubrovnik film office permits and HAVC cash rebate applications to crewing up across the Adriatic coast at short notice

+Here is how this works in practice.
 Croatia occupies a rare position in the global film industry.
-A country of four million people, it has provided the backdrop for some of the most recognisable images in modern entertainment — the terracotta rooftops and limestone ramparts of Dubrovnik standing in for King's Landing in Game of Thrones, the same city's narrow streets doubling as the casino planet Canto Bight in Star Wars: The Last Jedi, the Croatian coastline serving as a Mediterranean playground in Succession.
-None of those productions simply arrived and started shooting.
-Every one of them depended on local professionals who understood the terrain, the bureaucracy, the weather patterns, and the community relationships that determine whether a shoot runs smoothly or collapses into expensive delays.
-Those professionals are film fixers.
-A film fixer is the person — or, increasingly, the production service company — that turns an international production's creative ambitions into a workable plan on Croatian ground.
-They secure filming permits from city film offices and the Ministry of Culture, assemble local crew, arrange equipment, navigate the Croatian Audiovisual Centre's cash rebate programme, manage relationships with municipal authorities and residents, and solve the problems that surface when a foreign team operates in unfamiliar territory.
-The term originated in journalism, where foreign correspondents depended on local contacts for access, translation, and safe passage.
-The film industry adopted the concept and expanded it dramatically.
+A country of four million people, it has given the backdrop for some of the most recognisable images in modern entertainment — the terracotta rooftops and limestone ramparts of Dubrovnik standing in for King's Landing in Game of Thrones, the same city's narrow streets doubling as the casino planet Canto Bight in Star Wars: The Last Jedi, the Croatian coastline serving as a Mediterranean playground in Succession.
+None of those shoots simply arrived and started shooting.
+Each one of them depended on local pros who understood the terrain, the bureaucracy, the weather patterns, and the community relationships that determine whether a shoot runs smoothly or collapses into costly delays.
+Those pros are film fixers.
+A film fixer is the person — or, increasingly, the shoot service firm — that turns a global shoots's creative ambitions into a workable plan on Croatian ground.
+They secure filming permits from city film offices.
+The Ministry of Culture, assemble local crew, arrange gear, handle the Croatian Audiovisual Centre's cash rebates programme, manage relationships with city authorities and residents, and solve the problems that surface when a foreign team operates in unfamiliar area.
+The term started in journalism, where foreign correspondents depended on local contacts for access, translation, and safe passage.
+The film industry adopted the concept and expanded it a lot.
 This guide explains what fixers do in concrete terms, when you genuinely need one, how the role differs from a line producer or coordinator, what shapes pricing, and how to select the right fixer for your Croatian production.

 As Fixers in Croatia, we bring local expertise to international productions filming in Croatia.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.